Costilla County, CO Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Costilla County is $675 per year, which is $417 more than the national average and $357 more than Colorado's state average.
-Below we compare counties similar to Costilla County:
+The tangible cost of violent crime is $675 per resident each year in Costilla County, which is $417 more than the national average and $357 more than Colorado's state average.
+The comparison below uses counties similar to Costilla County:

 • In Pueblo County, CO, crime costs $404 per person, which is $271 less than in Costilla County.